SocialScienceDataLab/multidimensional-text-scaling/README.md

 # Whose scale is it anyway?
-Whose scale is it anyway?.
-Workshop by [Will Lowe](https://twitter.com/conjugateprior), October 20, 2021.
+Whose scale is it anyway?
+Input talk by [Will Lowe](https://twitter.com/conjugateprior), October 20, 2021.

 ### Abstract